HL7/fhir-sdoh-clinicalcare/input/pagecontent/mustsupport_and_missing_data.md

 * The Sending System **SHALL** provide the capability for the user to enter, select, or otherwise cause to be populated all elements marked as MustSupport.
 * The Sending System **SHALL** populate all elements with a MustSupport flag if the information exists and patient consent and receiver permissions allow.
 A system SHALL be able to demonstrate transmission of all MustSupport elements.
 * The Sending System **SHALL NOT** include a data element in the resource instance if the cardinality is 0..n and the information for that particular data element is not present.
-* The Sending System **SHALL** provide the capability for elements with cardinality >=1..* when the information does not exist to send the reason that information is missing using values from the value set indicating the absent reason or, if a missing information reason does not exist in the defined value set, use the dataAbsentReason extension where it is defined.
-Note: populating the element with the value set absent reason or using the dataAbsentReason **SHOULD** be handled by the Sending System and not require provider action.
+* Where elements have a lower cardinality of one or more, instances complying with those profiles **SHALL** include the element.
+Where the profile includes explicit support for an extension, such as [dataAbsentReason], then the extension may be sent without providing a value or child elements.
+If no extension is explicitly defined in the profile then, unless the profile is derived from US Core (which has laxer rules), the expectation in this IG is that the element **SHALL** have a value or standard child elements and sending an extension instead is not compliant.

 **All Receiving Systems**